bazelbuild/buildtools/buildozer/README.md

 ### Print commands

-They work just like the edit commands.
-Expect a return code of 3 as they are not modifying any file.
+These commands are not modifying files, Buildifier returns 0 after a successful execution.

   * `print <attribute(s)>`: For each target, prints the value of the attributes (see below).